Matthew Mott

 Matthew Peter Mott (born 3 October 1973) is an Australian cricket coach and a former first-class cricketer.
 He is the former coach of the Australian Women's Cricket Team.
-He currently coaches the England men's white-ball cricket team.
+Mott also previously coached the England men's white-ball cricket team, and steered the side to victory in the 2022 T20 World Cup.

 Playing career

 Mott played for the Victorian Bushrangers and Queensland Bulls.
 He was part of the Australian Cricket Academy in Adelaide in 1995.
 A left-handed batsman, he made his first-class debut in 1994–95, playing for Queensland.
 He was in and out of the side but made a crucial 86 in Queensland's 1996–97 Sheffield Shield Final.
 He relocated to Victoria for the 1998–99 season and performed well, cementing his spot in the upper order.
 His first season included centuries against New South Wales and Western Australia.
 He made 841 first-class runs the following summer to help Victoria reach the final for the first time in nine years.
 A highlight of his career with Victoria was a 223 run opening partnership with Jason Arnberger.
 He finished his 66-game career in 2004 with 3723 runs at 33.84 with seven hundreds.